jamgar/100-days-of-code/log.md

 **Thoughts** When a user logs in they can see there current balance from all expenses and deposits.

 <img style="max-width:500px;" src="https://github.com/jamgar/100-days-of-code/blob/master/images/day44.png" alt="Day 44" />

+### Day 45: June 6, 2018

+**Today's Progress**: Started creating a Workout Tracker API.

+**Thoughts** Making an API with Ruby on Rails to track a users workouts.
+Then will build a frontend with React.